-For example, let’s say you’re at an in-person event and you meet a fellow travel blogger and you hit it off, and you find out that they run a private Facebook group for a small group of solo female travelers to cross-promote content.
+For example, let’s say you’re at an in-person event and you meet a fellow travel blogger and you hit it off, and you find out that they run a Facebook group for a small group of solo female travelers to cross-promote content.

 You can mention you’d love to be a part of something like that.
 It’s way easier to feel out your options and see if you vibe with someone in person than via a cold email that may never get seen.

 Alright, now I hope you enjoyed this episode.
 I hope you feel inspired and empowered to start growing your own blog traffic.

 Don’t forget to grab free access to my Travel Blogger Resource Library.
 The tools inside will really help you grow much faster and easier.

 Also, make sure to subscribe to the podcast on iTunes so you get notified when future episodes publish.